mr-st-01-ilja/GlassDome/README.md

 # GlassDome

-This is for my school work experience
+This is part of my work experience.

-# sub heading
-I like playing games and know a bit about coding games
+I like playing games and know something making coding games.

+# My Learning
+On monday I learned how to use Commit and Push.